nisanthchunduru/vscode-copy-filepath-with-line-number/README.md

 Visit https://marketplace.visualstudio.com/items?itemName=nisanthchunduru.copy-filepath-with-line-number and click the "Install" button

-Press Ctrl + l to copy the current file's path and current line number
+Press Alt + l (Ctrl + l on MacOS) to copy the current file's path and current line number

 ### Install from source